 Yes.
 When you register the final question asks, “Do you give permission for us to advertise your venue on our website?”
 If you would like your event to be private and therefore not listed on the website, check “No”.

 Once you have registered, Women’s Health Action will provide you with promotional materials such as posters and postcards.
-It is a good idea to put up the posters and postcards in areas where pregnant and breastfeeding mums will see them (i.e. Plunket rooms, cafes, malls, church notice boards etc).
+It is a good idea to put up the posters and postcards in areas where pregnant people and mums will see them (i.e. Plunket rooms, cafes, malls, church notice boards etc).

 The 2018 evaluation of the Big Latch On showed that most participants found out about the Big Latch On via Facebook.
 We suggest using social media such as Facebook and Twitter to help spread the word (make sure you join the official Big Latch On Aotearoa Facebook page http://www.facebook.com/BigLatchOnNZ)